Minnesota Department of Corrections

 The employer may ask whether and how the finalist is able to perform specific job functions.
 The employer may not ask a finalist to answer medical questions or take a medical examination before making a conditional job offer.
 Physical demands analyses are available upon request.

 Bona fide occupational qualification (BFOQ) – attributes or requirements for the job which are legal exceptions to the general prohibition of discrimination

 Conditional job offer - an offer of employment contingent on successful completion of specific job requirements

-Confirmatory test/confirmatory re-test - a drug or alcohol test that uses a method of analysis approved by the Commissioner of the Department of Health (Minn.
+Confirmatory drug and/or alcohol test/confirmatory re-test - a test that uses a method of analysis approved by the commissioner of the Department of Health (Minn.
 Stat. § 181.953, subd.
 1) that is considered reliable for providing specific data as to the drugs, alcohol, or other metabolites in the test sample.

-Correctional Employees Retirement Plan (CERP) - the retirement plan available to employees who work directly with offenders in correctional facilities (see Policy 103.245, "Correctional Employee Retirement Plan (CERP) Administration and Process for Evaluating and Recommending Potential Positions for Coverage").
+Corrections Employee Retirement Plan (CERP) - the retirement plan available to employees who work directly with offenders in correctional facilities (see DOC Policy 103.245, "Correctional Employee Retirement Plan (CERP) Administration and Process for Evaluating and Recommending Potential Positions for Coverage").